“Nothing is more harmful to a

-The truth, and we all know this deep down, is that really, we can’t run away from anything.
+The truth is, and we all know this deep down in our hearts and minds, that really, we can’t run away from anything.

-We can’t run from the police, the wrong relationship, the parents, the coworker or boss we dislike, the job we hate, the bills we have, and so on and on and on.
+We can’t run from the police, the wrong relationship, the parents, the coworker or boss we dislike, the job we hate, the bills we have, and so on and so on.

-When you can work through each of the scary parts of each of your problems, it will allow you to clear your head and then make a mature, rational and thoughtful decision about moving your butt to Mexico or the Bahamas or Mongolia or wherever it is that you think you might be able to hide out or start over.
+When you can work through each of the scary parts of each of your problems, it will allow you to clear your head and then make a mature, rational and thoughtful decision about moving to Mexico or wherever it is that you think you might be able to hide out or start over.

 Just to be on the safe side…

-The mental stress and anxiety coupled with the body’s physiological response to that stress is what makes us feel like running.
+The mental stress and anxiety coupled with the body’s physiological response to that stress are what makes us feel like running.